By Ivanna Carrillo-Siller

 Figure 1.
-Equal access to education in local communities of the North Central Region (N=4,628)
+Perception of equal access to employment opportunities in the North Central Region (N=4,624)

-To give the analysis a further look, perception is then divided by respondents’ race.
-Figure 2 shows that White and Asian respondents have the highest share of those who agree that access to education in their community is equal (64% and 61%, respectively), followed by the Black or African American group of respondents (56%).
-Less than half of American Indian or Alaska Natives respondents agree with the statement of equal community-based educational opportunities and is the group with the lowest agreement out of all (45%).
+Regarding respondents’ race, Figure 4 shows that Asian and White respondents have the highest percentage of agreement with the statement that equal employment opportunities are provided (58% and 56%, respectively), closely followed by respondents that chose ‘Other races’ (53%) and Black or African American respondents (52%).
+Less than half of American Indian or Alaska Natives respondents agree with equal employment opportunities and represent the group with the lowest share of agreement (41%).

-Figure 2.
-Equal access to education in local communities of the North Central Region by respondents’ race (N=4,628)

-Figure 3.
-Equal access to education in local communities of the North Central Region by respondents’ ethnicity (N=4,628)

 Figure 4.
-Equal Access to education in local communities of the North Central Region by respondents’ gender identity (N=4,603)
+Perception of equal access to employment opportunities in the North Central Region by respondents’ race (N=4,624)

 Figure 5.
-Equal access to education in local communities of the North Central Region by respondents’ current residential location (N=4,619)
+Perception of equal access to employment opportunities in the North Central Region by respondents’ ethnicity (N=4,624)

-Figure 6 shows the perception of agreement consistently increases as household total income does, and ranges from 52% in the income category of less than $25,000 to 75% in the income category of $100,000 and more.
-This result indicates that household income is an important factor impacting people’s perception of equal access to education in their communities.

 Figure 6.
+Perception of equal access to employment opportunities in the North Central Region by respondents’ gender (N=4,599)

+Figure 7.
+Perception of equal access to employment opportunities in the North Central Region by respondents’ current residential location (N=4,616)

+To learn more about respondents’ perception of equal access to employment opportunities in their local communities, Figure 8 shows the perception of agreement with employment equality by total household income.
+Agreement increases with total household income and ranges from 48% in the lowest income category of $25,000 and less to 68% in the highest income category of $150,000 and more.
+This result indicates that household income might play a role in respondents’ perception of equal employment opportunities in their communities.

-Equal access to education in local communities of the North Central Region by household total income (N=4,473)
+Figure 8.
+Perception of equal access to employment opportunities in the North Central Region by total household income (N=4,470)

 Bednarikova, Z.; Marshall, M. I.; Wiatt, R. D.; Wilcox, Jr, M. D. (2022).
 North Central Region Household Data (NCR-Stat): Baseline Survey.
 Purdue University Research Repository. doi:10.4231/2DEM-Z333

-Due to the low number of respondents identifying themselves as Native Hawaiian and Other Pacific Islanders, this category was included in ‘Other races’ for this analysis.
+Due to the low number of respondents identifying themselves as Native Hawaiian and Other Pacific Islanders, they were included in ‘Other races’ in this analysis.

 Our analysis does not include those who reported being non-binary as the number of respondents was too low to be analyzed.